A tiny STM32F030F4P6 breakout boardDesigned by 42_red_herrings, Ships from United Kingdom

 The board is made to be analogue-friendly: the analogue voltage source (VDDA) is connected to the main voltage regulator output through a ferrite bead, and there's an extra 1uF capacitor on VDDA as well.

 This board itself breaks out all the MCU's pins on the longer sides; UART pins on one of shorter sides (there are 4 pins soldered to these) and the SWD debug pins on the other shorter side, for an easy debugging access.
-Furthermore there is one onboard (amber) LED, and apart from the RESET button there is also a button hooked to the BOOT0 pin.
+Furthermore there is one onboard (yellow) LED, and apart from the RESET button there is also a button hooked to the BOOT0 pin.

 This means that to program the chip simply hold the BOOT0 while pressing the RESET (or powering up the chip), and it enters the UART bootloader.
 You can then upload the firmware via the UART interface (usually using an USB-to-serial breakout).
 This is a hardware feature, so it always works, even if the actual firmware doesn't cooperate.